Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

 \section{Any-$k$ Algorithms for DP}

-We defined a class of DP problems that can be described in terms of a DAG, where every solution is equivalent to a path from $s$ to $t$ in graph $(\SsetR, \DecR)$.
+We defined a class of DP problems that can be described in terms of a DAG, where every solution is equivalent to a path from $s$ to $t$ in a ``reduced'' graph $(\SsetR, \DecR)$.
 In addition to the minimum-weight path, ranked enumeration retrieves \emph{all paths} in weight order (\Cref{def:ranked_enum_paths}).
-Let $\sol_k(v)$ be the $k^\textrm{th}$-shortest suffix from node $v$ to $t$ and $\solW_k(v)$ its cost.
+Let $\sol_k(v)$ be the $k^\textrm{th}$-shortest suffix from node $v$ to $t$ and $\solW_k(v)$ its weight (i.e., $\solW_k(v) \define w(\sol_k(v))$).
+The goal is to return the sequence $\sol_1(s), \sol_2(s), \ldots$

 First, we explore algorithms that follow two different approaches.
-The first \emph{partitions} the solution space to find the next best solution and traces its roots to works of Lawler~\cite{lawler72} and Murty~\cite{murty1968}.
-We call it \ANYKPART and show it has the lowest $\TT(k)$ for small $k$.
-The second finds the {$k$-shortest paths} in a graph via \emph{recursive equations}~\cite{dreyfus69shortest,jimenez99shortest}.
-We refer to the application of this idea to our framework as \ANYKREC. and show that for certain inputs it has the lowest $\TT(k)$ for large $k$.
-Then, we extend \ANYKPART with ideas from \ANYKREC to derive \ANYKPARTP, a new algorithm that combines the respective advantages of both algorithms to give the best asymptotic $\TT(k)$ for any $k$.
+The first \emph{partitions} the solution space to find the next best solution and traces its roots to the works of Hoffman and Pavely~\cite{hoffman59shortest}, Lawler~\cite{lawler72}, and Murty~\cite{murty1968}.
+We call it \ANYKPART and show that it has the lowest $\TT(k)$ for small $k$.
+The second, which we call \ANYKREC, formulates the problem \emph{recursively}~\cite{bellman60kbest,dreyfus69shortest,jimenez99shortest}, and, as we show, it has the lowest $\TT(k)$ for large $k$ on certain inputs.
+Then we extend \ANYKPART with ideas from \ANYKREC to develop \ANYKPARTP, a new algorithm that combines the respective advantages of both algorithms to give the best asymptotic $\TT(k)$ for any $k$.